verhas/javageci/TUTORIAL_USE.md

   foo **and** bar.
 * Call `source("foo", "bar")` if you have sources in **either** foo **or** bar.

+If you have a simple Maven project and your source code is in the `src/main/java` directory then you do not need to specify any source location. `src/main/java` is the default setting for Java::Geci.

 The method `register()` can register one or more source code generators.
 You can also chain `register()` calls and register your generator